THE DISCUSSION CAN WAIT

 Make sure that your teenager drinks some fluids and put a bucket beside their bed.
 Let them sleep and sober up before you talk about it.

-When you’re drunk, you often feel sad, and when you’re sad, you don’t want your parents to be angry.
-All the does is make you angry back at them.
+"When you’re drunk, you often feel sad.
+And when you’re sad, you don’t want your parents to be angry.
+All that does is make you angry back at them".